-• Links and great connections were created with a lot of agencies.
+- Links and great connections were created with a lot of agencies.
 The agencies have visited the FLC to do presentations, workshops or even joining for Friday morning BBQ Breakfast.
-Young people have been more receptive to the idea of being referred to these services for professional help.

-• Work Experience links created with a lot of local employers.
-New links have been established by the Transition Support Worker to include a wide range of opportunities for our young people.
+Young people have been more receptive to the idea of being referred to these services for professional help. - Work Experience links created with a lot of local employers.
+New links have been established by the Transition Support Worker to include a wide range of opportunities for our young people. - Through the Pathways program, young people visited various work sites and heard from a number of guest speakers onsite and in the community.